ioos/ioos.github.io/_docs/index.md

 The [Guidance for Implementation of the Integrated Ocean Observing System (IOOS) Data Management and Communications (DMAC) Subsystem](https://ioos.noaa.gov/data/contribute-data/) describes the responsibilities of an IOOS Data Provider published on the official IOOS Web site.

-### **IOOS Service Registration**{: style="color: crimson"}
+### **IOOS Service and Data Registration**{: style="color: crimson"}

-Registration of the IOOS services allows the wide range of various clients to efficiently discover U.S. IOOS data.
-The [IOOS Service Registration Guide](http://ioos.github.io/registry/) describes the registration process, elaborates on IOOS Catalog and NGDC Registry interaction, and provides examples of Registry querying for metadata.
+Registration of the IOOS services and data with IOOS Harvest Registry allows the wide range of various clients efficiently discover U.S. IOOS data.
+The [IOOS Service & Data Registration Guide](https://ioos.github.io/catalog/pages/registry/) describes the Harvest Registry API, elaborates on registration process details and best practices for IOOS Data Provider, and provides examples of useful scripts.

 <!--
 ### **IOOS Configuration Management**{: style="color: crimson"}